Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 The breed originated in England.
 It has long hair, pointed ears, and a flat but softly expressive face.

-Yorkies weigh around seven pounds and have a life expectancy of about 11 to 15 years.
+Yorkies weigh about 7 pounds and have a life expectancy of 11 to 15 years.
 They can reach a maximum height of 7 to 8 inches.

 The dogs’ activity level is moderate; they need two 15- to 30-minute daily walks to stay healthy and happy.

-Apart from regularly brushing its hair, the dog is relatively low maintenance.
+Apart from regular brushing, the dog is relatively low-maintenance.

 Yorkshire Terriers have long, silky hair that needs regular grooming to keep it tangle-free and healthy.
 Daily brushing and trimming hair around their eyes and ears is essential for cleanliness.